 If you are disabled, you may qualify for social security disability income or supplemental security income benefits.
-Boston social security attorney Michael O. Smith can provide the guidance you need to obtain the appropriate benefits in your social security case.
+Boston social security attorney Smith and his team of attorneys can provide the guidance you need to obtain the appropriate benefits in your social security case.
 Mr. Smith has represented numerous disabled clients in social security claims throughout his 15 years of legal practice.
 He can explain the application process and represent you in an appeal if your claim was denied.
 Mr. Smith is committed to providing each client with personalized attention.
 He will advocate aggressively on your behalf to seek the financial support you need.
 Contact our office today to see how we can help you.Social Security Administration Disability Benefits Programs

 The federal government provides a financial safety net for those who are disabled and unable to work.
 The Social Security Administration pays disability benefits under two programs:

 Both programs provide monthly financial support to individuals with a disability that is expected to last at least 12 continuous months or if the condition is terminal.
 The monthly benefits differ under each program, and there are certain eligibility criteria to qualify for benefits.Obtaining Federal Disability Benefits